RIKEN-RCCS/lens3/v1/doc/user-guide.md

 ## Other Limitations

+* S3 operations are restricted to simple ones to objects.
 * No STS support.
 * No event notifications support.
 * Lens3 does not support listing of buckets by `aws s3 ls`.
-Simply, Lens3 prohibits accesses to the "/" of the bucket namespace, because the bucket namespace is shared by multiple users (and MinIO instances).
+Simply, Lens3 prohibits accesses to the "/" of the bucket namespace.
+It is because the bucket namespace is shared by multiple users (and MinIO instances).
 * Lens3 does not support S3 CLI "presign" command.
 Lens3 does not
-recognize a credential attached in an URL, and denies a bucket access unless it is public.
+  recognize a credential attached in a URL.
 * Lens3 does not provide accesses to the rich GUI of MinIO or the MC command.